TUD-CityAI-Lab/cityai-projects/delft-soundscape/index.md

 ---
 layout: detached_page
-title: "Participate in Delft's soundscape study and install a noise sensor"
+title: "Do you want to participate in Delft's soundscape study by installing a noise sensor?"
 ---

 <ul class="nav project-nav col-12 col-lg-auto me-lg-auto mb-2">